-WVSOM is committed to fostering a diverse and inclusive culture by promoting diversity, inclusion, equality, and intercultural and intercommunity outreach.
-Accordingly, WVSOM does not discriminate on the basis of race, ethnicity, color, religion, sex (including pregnancy), gender, gender identity, sexual orientation, national origin, age, marital status, veteran or military status, disability, genetic information, or other category that is protected under federal, state, or local anti-discrimination laws, in the administration of any of its education programs or activities, or with respect to admission or employment.
+WVSOM is committed to the full and equal protection of rights for all current and prospective students, faculty, and staff.
+Accordingly, WVSOM does not discriminate on the basis of any category that is protected under federal, state, or local anti-discrimination laws, in the administration of any of its education programs or activities, or with respect to admission or employment.
 WVSOM prohibits discrimination, harassment, stalking, and retaliation (collectively referred to as "prohibited conduct") by or against any member of the WVSOM community.

-WVSOM employees are responsible for maintaining a discrimination and harassment free work and educational environment.
+WVSOM employees are responsible for maintaining a work and educational environment that is free from discrimination and harassment.
 The Office of Human Resources is responsible for the promotion and implementation of WVSOM Institutional Policy GA-28: Discrimination in the Workplace and Educational Environment Prohibited, as well as responding to any and all complaints of violations.